 Failure to comply with the Regulations by an eligible business entity will result in fines and penalties, potential suspension, non-renewal, or revocation of its registration.

 Fines and Penalties for Non-Compliance

-If a registered UAE business falling within the scope of Economic Substance Regulations fails to notify the relevant regulating authority then the business entity would be required to bear the penalty of AED 10k to AED 50k.
+If a registered UAE business falling within the scope of ESR fails to notify the relevant regulating authority then the business entity would be required to bear the penalty of AED 10k to AED 50k.

 If a business entity fails in demonstrating sufficient Economic Substance in the UAE for a relevant financial year and if it is the business entity’s first failure then it would be charged a penalty between AED 10k to AED 50k.
 In addition, the information will be exchanged with a competent authority on the following:

 - Parent company;